Our Infant Program

-Voyagers’ infant program is inspired by the Reggio Emilia schools of Italy, along with the study and work of many infant notables.
+Voyagers’ infant program is inspired by the Reggio Emilia schools in Italy, along with the study and work of many early childhood notables including Deb Curtis and Margie Carter - Curriculum for Infants and Toddlers.

 Our Infant Classroom

-Children are welcomed to classrooms based on their age and readiness, and following conversations with parents.
+Infants are 3 - 15 months old.
+Children are welcome into this nursery and move to the toddler room based on their age and readiness, and following conversations with parents.

 Child to Staff Ratio